-TestComplete can recognize Silverlight DatePicker controls in Silverlight applications.
+TestComplete can recognize Xamarin.Forms DatePicker controls in Xamarin.Forms mobile applications.
 It provides special properties and methods that let you retrieve the controls data and simulate user actions on the controls (see below).

-In order for TestComplete to be able to work with Silverlight DatePicker controls, the following requirements must be met:
+In order for TestComplete to be able to work with Xamarin.Forms DatePicker controls, the following requirements must be met:

-You must have an active license for the TestComplete Web module.
+You must have an active license for the TestComplete Mobile module.

-You can also command the test engine to recognize custom controls as Silverlight DatePicker controls.
+You can also command the test engine to recognize custom controls as Xamarin.Forms DatePicker controls.
 See below for information about this.

-If you experience issues when working with the controls, select File > Install Extensions from the TestComplete main menu and check whether the plugin is active.
-(You can find the plugin in the Common group.)
-If the plugin is not available, run the TestComplete installation in the Repair mode.
+If you experience issues when working with Xamarin.Forms controls, select File > Install Extensions from the TestComplete main menu and check whether the plugins are active.
+(You can find the plugins in the Mobile group.)
+If some plugin is not available, run the TestComplete installation in the Repair mode.

 Recognizing Custom Controls

-To command TestComplete to recognize your custom controls as Silverlight DatePicker controls:
+To command TestComplete to recognize your custom controls as Xamarin.Forms DatePicker controls: